 There are two categories under the Global Talent Stream.

-High-growth companies who can demonstrate a need to recruit unique specialized talent from abroad fall under Category A. Employers in this category must be referred to the Global Talent Stream by a designated referral partner.
+High-growth companies that can demonstrate a need to recruit unique specialized talent from abroad fall under Category A. Employers in this category must be referred to the Global Talent Stream by a designated referral partner.

 As of June 12, 2017, the list of partners includes the following organizations.
 This list may be updated periodically.